Butterfly Conservationists Are Determined To Fight Trump’s Wall

-There are many various groups against Trump’s proposed border wall that have made their voices heard recently.
-However, perhaps the most surprising group was that of butterfly conservationists who have their own reasons for fighting the wall.
+There are many groups against Trump’s proposed border wall that have made their voices heard recently.
+However, perhaps the most surprising group was that of butterfly conservationists, who have their own reasons for fighting the wall.
 This group believes that construction on the president’s border wall project will destroy of the habitats of endangered butterflies, causing them to die out.
-The North American Butterfly Association filed a lawsuit to fight the wall effort, according to CNN News.
+The North American Butterfly Association filed a lawsuit to fight the wall effort, according to CNN.

 This association has a wide spanning wildlife center just north of the U.S. border in the Rio Grande Valley of Texas.
 Known as the National Butterfly Center, the facility is home to over 200 species of butterflies.
 The complex includes lush gardens, walking trails, and pavilions where visitors can enjoy these species in their natural habitat.
 They believe that the obtrusive construction so near their facility will disrupt the natural life they have built for the butterflies.
 Thus, they officially filed the lawsuit against the wall in 2017.
 The association claimed that the government was trespassing on their property, widening roads, cutting down trees, and destroying the natural habitat.